 The Bay of Pigs

-President Kennedy inherited a scheme set up by Eisenhower administration which was a planned invasion of Cuba to overthrow Fidel Castro.
-1400 rebel Cubans, trained by American troops, landed in the Bay of Pigs were to be met by local Cubans and the Cuban military who would rise up to overthrow the Communist Fidel Castro.
-Unfortunately things did not go to plan; the troops were not supported by local Cubans but were met by heavy artillery fire and strafing by the Cuban Airforce.
+President Kennedy inherited a scheme set up by the Eisenhower administration, to invade Cuba and overthrow Communist Fidel Castro.
+1400 rebel Cubans, trained by American troops, were to land in the Bay of Pigs.
+They would be met by local Cubans and the Cuban military who would rise up to overthrow the Castro.
+Unfortunately, things did not go to plan; the troops were not supported by local Cubans but were met by heavy artillery fire and strafing by the Cuban Airforce.
 Those rebels that were not killed were rounded up and imprisoned.
-The mission had failed and the responsibility for the failure fell to Kennedy.
+The mission had failed and the responsibility for the failure fell to the new president.

-Kennedy believed that the South Vietnamese Army (ARVN) were using the wrong military tactics against the Vietcong and felt that they should be trained in counter-insurgency tactics such as those used by US Green Berets.
-General Maxwell Taylor was sent to Sough Vietnam to evaluate the military situation.
+Kennedy believed that the South Vietnamese Army (ARVN) were using the wrong military tactics against the Viet Cong and felt that they should be trained in counter-insurgency tactics such as those used by US Green Berets.
+General Maxwell Taylor was sent to South Vietnam to evaluate the military situation.
 Taylor advocated that the US should send 10,000 ground troops to Vietnam.
-McNamara wanted to go further and advocated at least 40,000 and up to 200,000 troops be sent.
+Robert McNamara, Secretary of Defence, wanted to go further, and advocated at least 40,000 and up to 200,000 troops be sent.

-Kennedy sent Kenneth Galbraith to South Vietnam to assess the situation there.
-Galbraith concluded that the real problem was Diem and that no amount of military involvement would result in an American victory.
+Kennedy sent economist and diplomat, Kenneth Galbraith, to South Vietnam to assess the situation there.
+Galbraith concluded that the real problem was the leader Diem and that no amount of military involvement would result in an American victory.

-The number of American military advisors in South Vietnam rose to 3,000
+The number of American military advisers in South Vietnam rose to 3,000.

 1962 (2nd January)